-- Community - Government - Investors - Risk Mitigation Strategies: Implementation of risk mitigation strategies including financial planning, diversification, and effective supplier relationship management. - Aggressive marketing, offering of innovative products and services - Optimizing resources and provision of quality services - Sustainable cost leadership efforts - Year-round preventive maintenance of ground support equipment in accordance with the manufacturer's specifications - Employees year-round training program in order to keep up with the latest trends with emphasis on operational safety, reliability and customer service - Regular audit to ensure compliance with local and international standards. - Regular renewal of accreditations and certifications to ensure services are carried out in accordance with respective countries' aviation regulations. - Maintain close relationship with airline clients, which in turn enables reciprocal arrangements for auxiliary aviation services. - Strong backing of the Company's venture partners for a globally-competitive expertise and market reach. - Operational funding requirements and adequate capital to continue and expand its existing business and develop or venture into new business. - Engage in foreign exchange hedging transactions to minimize impact of losses from such fluctuation. - In the case of the parent company, as maintaining the currency portfolio as per the guidance received from the Investment Committee.
+Global Economic Community Risk Mitigation Strategies: Slowdown/Recession Government Implementation of risk mitigation strategies including financial planning, Industry Regulations Investors diversification, and effective supplier National Regulations relationship management.
+Competition Aggressive marketing, offering of • Volatility of Foreign Exchange Rates innovative products and servicesOptimizing resources and provision of • Valuation of Non-Current quality services Assets • Sustainable cost leadership efforts • Lock-in commitments in Infrastructure investment • Year-round preventive maintenance of ground support equipment in Decline in Local Employment accordance with the manufacturer's specifications • Limits in accessibility and mobility • Employees year-round training program in order to keep up with the latest trends with emphasis on Change in Consumer Behavior; Drop of demand for operational safety, reliability and customer service certain services offered (non- essentials i.e. travel, recreation) • Regular audit to ensure compliance with local and international standards.
+Cyber-attacks (i.e. data breaches, ransomware attacks, and other cyber incidents) • Regular renewal of accreditations and certifications to ensure services are carried out in accordance with respective countries' aviation regulations. mendernesy • Maintain close relationship with airline clients, which in turn enables reciprocal arrangements for auxiliary aviation services. • Strong backing of the Company's venture partners for a globally-competitive expertise and market reach. • Operational funding requirements and adequate capital to continue and expand its existing business and develop or venture into new business. • Engage in foreign exchange hedging transactions to minimize impact of losses from such fluctuation. • In the case of the parent company, as maintaining the currency portfolio as per the guidance received from the Investment Committee.
 Non-current assets are adjusted at fair market values for impairment, recoverability and timing of reclassification.
 Scenario planning / Strategic business planning.
-Continuous evaluation of the current IT environment & security and implementation of essential upgrade on Firewall, antivirus and back-up solutions.
+Continuous evaluation of the current IT environment &amp; security and implementation of essential upgrade on Firewall, antivirus and back-up solutions.
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach Business expansion organization Business growth through diversification Employees Company Suppliers Scenario planning / Strategic business planning
+Management Approach Business expansion organization Business growth through diversification EmployeesCompanySuppliers • Scenario planning / Strategic business planning

-Climate-related risks and opportunities2
+Climate-related risks and opportunities